About

 Recent commissions include Flying Free, a work for the orchestra of Opera North (March 2020), and The Christmas Truce, a cantata for soloists, choir and orchestra for the London Choral Sinfonia (November 2018).
 His chamber music has been showcased at the Southbank Centre (London) and the DiMenna Center (New York), and performed at many other venues and festivals across Europe and the US.

 He also has considerable experience working in a community context.
-He is currently engaged in PhD research into community opera, for which he is composing a new two act opera based on Barry Hines’s novel A Kestrel for a Knave.
+He is currently composing a new three act community opera based on Barry Hines’s novel A Kestrel for a Knave.

 Oliver's music is published by Universal Edition.